ampproject/amphtml/extensions/amp-list/amp-list.md

 ```
 [/example]

-Here's the CSS for the `overflow`:
+AMP applies the following CSS to elements with the `overflow` attribute:

 ```css
 .list-overflow[overflow] {